taisiat/bouncy-bee/README.md

 This project is implemented with the following technologies:

-- The `Canvas API` to render the game board
+- The `Canvas API` to render the game board, with `requestAnimationFrame` and time delta correction behind the scenes to correct for play speed across devices
 - `Webpack` and `Babel` to bundle and transpile the source `JavaScript` code
 - `npm` to manage project dependencies
 - `SCSS` and `HTML` to generate the webpage around the game play area and the welcome screen
+- `Keymaster` to bind keys to methods

 ### Implementation Highlights